Leftover Turkey Chili Recipe

-The easiest way to use up leftover turkey meat is to make turkey chili!
-It’s flavor-packed with a ton of delicious spices and loaded with good for you veggies, like corn, edamame, carrots, and tomatoes.
+The easiest way to use up leftover turkey meat is to make leftover turkey chili!
+It’s flavor-packed with delicious spices and good-for-you veggies.

 - It’s thick, perfectly spiced, and loaded with yummy veggies.